lupyuen/nuttx-star64/README.md

 # Modify NuttX Star64 to Load Initial RAM Disk

-TODO

-Now we can modify NuttX for Star64 JH7110 RISC-V SBC to mount the Apps Filesystem from an Initial RAM Disk.
+Finally we can modify NuttX for Star64 JH7110 RISC-V SBC to mount the Apps Filesystem from an Initial RAM Disk.
 (Instead of Semihosting)

 ![NuttX for Star64 JH7110 RISC-V SBC will mount the Apps Filesystem from an Initial RAM Disk](https://lupyuen.github.io/images/semihost-star64.jpg)